AdaCore/aws/docs/source/using_wsdl.rst

 .. index:: ada2wsdl limitations

-* Do not handle constraint arrays into a records.
+* Do not handle constrained arrays into a records.

 * Unbounded_String are supported with full interoperability  only inside a record.

-* Only unconstraint arrays are supported
+* Only unconstrained arrays are supported

-* Arrays with multiple dimentions not supported
+* Arrays with multiple dimensions not supported

 .. _Working_with_WSDL_documents: